youtube/cobalt/cobalt/doc/clients_performance_guide.md

  - Setting `overflow: hidden` on a rotated subtree parent element (e.g. via `transform: rotate(...)`)
- - Setting `overflow: hideen` on a subtree parent element with rounded corners.
+ - Setting `overflow: hidden` on a subtree parent element with rounded corners.

 ## Explicitly set Image `src` attributes to `''` when finished with them.